keras-team/keras-hub/README.md

 pip install keras-nlp --upgrade
 ```

-To install the bleeding edge, we recommend using pip to install directly from
+To install the latest unreleased changes to the library, we recommend using
-the master branch on github:
+pip to install directly from the master branch on github:

 ```
 pip install git+https://github.com/keras-team/keras-nlp.git --upgrade